turingschool/curriculum/source/projects/feed_engine.markdown

 The evaluation of the project is broken into three areas:

 1. Evaluation of the user stories for each feature of the application.
 (44 points possible for the basic requirements, up to 12 additional extension points available)
-2. Code critique and review by instructors and engineers according to rubric.
-(42 points possible)
+2. Code critique and review by instructors and engineers
-3. Non-functional requirements and metrics according to rubric.
-(14 points possible)
+3. Non-functional requirements and metrics

 The breakdown puts a lot of emphasis on the effort put into the quality of the code for your app.
 But also note that it's possible to earn 12 "bonus" points by building extensions.
 This means that "full" credit can be earned without building any extensions and that extensions can make up for points lost elsewhere.